stdevPavelmc/mailad/Features.md

 economica@domain.tld    lidia@domain.tld
 ```

-Where ernest if the CEO/Director & lidia are the CFO/Economy head, if one of them changes just change the real address and keep the alias, and you will never lose a business opportunity ever.
+Where ernest if the CEO/Director & lidia are the CFO/Economy senior executive, if one of them changes just change the real address and keep the alias, and you will never lose a business opportunity ever.

 You get it right? the business cards will be always right!